jnwatson/py-lmdb/docs/index.rst

 X and will not be supported, and it's really not a useful feature for scripting languages anyway.

-In future it would be nice to buffers instead of strings to exploit the zero copy nature of MDB's design, for example to allow in-place parsing of JSON/XML documents or zero-copy serving HTTP clients directly from the OS buffer cache.
+In future it would be nice to return buffers instead of strings to exploit the zero copy nature of MDB's design, for example to allow in-place parsing of JSON/XML documents or zero-copy serving HTTP clients directly from the OS buffer cache.

 As no packages are available the MDB library itself is currently bundled in this repository and built statically into the module.